etherCrossroads/CrossroadsCoin/README.md

 # CrossroadsCoin

-CrossroadsCoin is a ERC-20 Token of ethereum, and it has some new feature: 1. exchanging ether and CRC implement by CRC contract; 2. automatically adjust the exchange rate by contract
+CrossroadsCoin is a ERC-20 Token of ethereum, and it has some new feature:
+1. exchanging ether and CRC implement by CRC contract;
+2. automatically adjust the exchange rate by contract;

 ## Contract Address

 Ropsten test net: 0xd914Ea0778a66bF9a0856a26f1169DbDAF69ffA1, https://ropsten.etherscan.io/token/0xd914Ea0778a66bF9a0856a26f1169DbDAF69ffA1

 Main net: 0xEc50DD65ec89fA3DEdA616717cDbf08a63Ff379F, https://etherscan.io/token/0xec50dd65ec89fa3deda616717cdbf08a63ff379f

 ## Features